 Roanoke's Summer Scholar Program is designed for serious students who want to use their summers wisely and work one-on-one with faculty.
 Every year, students compete for selection to receive one of the summer scholarships.
 Faculty from across the college review student research proposals and decide these prestigious awards.

-For Summer Scholars, the experience continues into the fall, as every student presents their project during Family Weekend in late September.
+For Summer Scholars, the experience continues into the fall, as every student presents their project during Family Weekend.
 A good salary.
 A mind-expanding summer.
 A chance to strut your stuff.
 It all adds up.

 Recent Summer Scholars Projects (2015)